 Darkness and the Shadow

-The other thing about darkness is that some people put things there they never want to look at.
+The other thing about darkness, is that some people put things they never want to look at into the darkness.
 If you can’t accept some aspect of yourself, and want to believe it’s not there, you might stuff that part of yourself or that knowledge away where you can’t see it.
 Darkness will not hold something past its time.
 You may find that it keeps bringing that thing back to you to be looked at.
 In my opinion, this is what we call the shadow, an aspect of darkness that is really more about the way we use darkness for avoidance.

-This is perhaps another reason for darkness’s bad rap.
-If it is time for you to look at something it begins to emerge.
+This is perhaps another reason for darkness’s bad reputation.
+If it is time for you to look at something, it begins to emerge.
 And if you continue to try to force it back into the darkness or pretend the truth is not there, you may feel that something is stalking you… following you around.
-So I suppose anyone who truly wishes to remain blind will avoid going into darkness where they might recover things they do not wish to find.
+So I suppose anyone who truly wishes to remain blind, will avoid going into darkness where they might recover things they do not wish to find.
 However, it really is an opportunity because the time for healing has come.